When is benefit and / or support affected by Non-Dependants

 What is a Non-Dependant?

-A non dependant is someone who normally lives with the housing and/or council tax benefit claimant such as an adult son, daughter, relative or friend.
+A non-dependant is someone who normally lives with the housing benefit and / or local council tax reduction scheme claimant such as an adult son, daughter, relative or friend.

 Boarders, sub-tenants and joint tenants are not non-dependants because they have a legally binding and commercial agreement to pay rent.

-Can Non-Dependants Claim Housing and/or Local Council Tax Reduction?
+Can Non-Dependants Claim Housing Benefit and / or Local Council Tax Reduction?

 Non-dependants cannot claim housing benefit and / or local council tax reduction because they do not have a legally binding agreement to pay rent or council tax.
 An amount that a non dependant may pay for their keep is not considered to be "legally binding".